Honors Program at St. Scholastica

 How many Honors courses do I need to take?

-How do I graduate with Honors?
+How do I graduate from the Honors Program?

 What is a Webster Scholar?